NoteDance/Note/README.md

 1. not parallel computing gradient and optimizing.(kernel.PO=1)
 2. parallel computing gradient and optimizing.(kernel.PO=2)

-parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can make the loss function jump out of the local minimum.
+parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can speed up training and make the loss function jump out of the local minimum.

 neural network example:https://github.com/NoteDancing/Note-documentation/tree/main/Note%205.0%20documentation/DL/neural%20network